CokkocZateki/EvE-Fitting-Bot/README.md

 For example, try to type `.efb help`.

-_If nothing happens, or for questions, you can PM "Shadow" from the above Discord server or drop a mail to `ryanis.shadow[dot]gmail.com`._
+_If nothing happens, or for questions, you can send a private message to "Shadow" from the above Discord server or drop a mail to `ryanis.shadow[at]gmail.com`._

 ##  Install